OffCourse/offcourse-next/packages/documentation/public/guidelines/contribution-guidelines.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 The following is a set of guidelines for contributing to the further development of the Offcourse platform, which is hosted on the [Offcourse-Next GitHub repo](https://github.com/OffCourse/offcourse-next).
-All fundamentals for design, coding and the work ethos of the Offcourse community can be found seperately at ...

-## Table Of Contents

-- Code of Conduct
-- What should I know before I get started?
-- How Can I Contribute?
-  - Reporting Bugs
-  - Suggesting Enhancements
-  - Contributing changes (Bug fixes, Code Contribution and Pull Requests)

 ## Code of Conduct